Home Learn Direct vs Regular Mutual Funds: What’s the Difference?

 Direct vs Regular Mutual Funds: What’s the Difference?

 Mutual funds have emerged as a preferred investment avenue, capturing the attention of both salaried individuals and the self-employed.
-These financial instruments offer the potential for higher returns compared to traditional favorites like fixed deposits.
+These financial instruments offer the potential for higher returns compared to traditional favourites like fixed deposits.
 Their performance has shone brightly in recent years, thanks to tax benefits and increased liquidity.
-So, if you’re contemplating mutual fund investments, you have two paths to explore.
-However, before delving into these options, let’s gain a deeper understanding of mutual funds and their manifold advantages.
+So, if you’re contemplating mutual fund investments, you have two paths to explore: direct mutual funds and regular mutual funds.
+This article will explore the differences between direct and regular funds and their similarities to help investors determine which option is the best for them.

 What is a Direct Mutual Fund?